Improve your reading skills, fluency, and comprehension with a few simple techniques.

-However, he strongly implies that opposition to the Constitution is misguided.
+However, he strongly implies that opposition to the Constitution is misguided (wrong).

-We can infer he believes if people will listen to facts and reason instead of emotion they will decide to support the Constitution.
+We can infer he believes that if people will listen to facts and reason instead of emotion, they will decide to support the Constitution.

 You can find lessons teaching many of these skills (making inferences, using context clues, scanning, skimming, and word analysis) in the Word Detectives unit on Reading Comprehension Lesson Plans.

-It's also possible to practice several of these reading skills on site.
+It's also possible to practice several of these reading skills on EnglishHints.
 For skimming and then analyzing a reading passage on mental health, see the Quiz in Check your Reading Skill.
-See Reading Comprehension Strategies for ways to help students understand and focus on a reading (before, during, and after the reading itself).
+See Reading Comprehension Strategies for ways to understand and focus on a reading (before, during, and after the reading itself).

 No one uses all these skills with every reading selection.
-However, being able to use them when needed will help students read more efficiently.
-They will increase students' reading comprehension, enable them to find the information they need more quickly, and make reading in English more enjoyable.
+However, being able to use them when needed will help you read more efficiently.
+They will increase your reading comprehension, enable you to find the information you need more quickly, and make reading in English more enjoyable.
 It really is worth the time it takes to improve reading skills!